Responsibilities of the Management Committee

 • Risk assessments provide a framework to think through ways you could make an activity or place safer for people.

-• It is a legal requirement to get an Enhanced DBS disclosure for volunteers or workers doing certain types of work with children and vulnerable adults (known as “regulated activity”).
+• It is a legal requirement to get an Enhanced DBS disclosure for volunteers or workers doing certain types of work with adults at risk or children (known as “regulated activity”).

 • If you have paid workers you are legally required to have Employers’ Liability Insurance and to comply with the Health and Safety at Work Act.